Beyond-jQuery/book/manuscript/styling-elements.md

 Coming soon!

-## There are two Ways to style elements
+## There are two ways to style elements

-## Changing and reading you element's CSS rules
+## Changing and reading your element's CSS rules

 ## Determining width, height, and position of any element